For more information in addition to the FAQs below, please contact IRA Services at 1-866-401-5272 or email us at [email protected].

 - Superior product for Participants:

-- 24/7 access to automated account information via Voice Response Unit or Web.
-Live customer service is available 8:00 am – 8:00 pm ET.
+- 24/7 Access to automated account information via Voice Response Unit or Web.
+Live customer service is available 8:00 am – 8:00 pm EST.

 There are no set-up fees associated with using AutoRollovers.
 IRA accounts will be charged the following monthly fees.
-There will also be a $50 withdrawal fee and other fees as they may apply.
-These fees are considered reasonable for comparable IRA plans.
+There will also be a $75 withdrawal fee and other fees as they may apply.
+These fees (effective 7/1/2023) are considered reasonable for comparable IRA plans.

 Each year, AutoRollovers submits its database to a commercial search firm, in an attempt to reconnect accountholders with their IRA accounts.
 Attempts are made annually, until such time as the account becomes subject to state abandoned property laws.